RenaudBaussart/Brief-Introduction-la-manipulation-du-DOM/README.md

 ### About The Project

-<p>in this brief we have to make 3 small page a use js to manipulate the dom</p>
+<p>in this brief we have to make 3 small page and use js to manipulate the dom</p>

 ---